michal-bures/konkr_data/ai-chatter/default.md

 - Came to beg for mercy?
 - Too late for words now.
 - We're done talking.
+- You don't scare me.
+- It's time you learnt to fear my name.

 ### When slightly weaker or comparable strength
 > furious, caused major damage, did not suffer major damage
+- Take THAT!
-- Take THAT!- That's what you get!
+- That's what you get!
 - I'm winning!
 I'm winning, right?
+- Yaaaah!
+- Yes, I can do this!
+- AHA!
+I got this!
+- Hahahaha!
+Do your worst!
+- Yee haa!
+- Bring it on!
+- Yeah, that's right!
+- I'm not scared of you!
+- You think I'm scared of you?

 > furious, suffered major damage, did not cause major damage, angry reaction
 - You'll pay for that!